 Gretzky was far from the only all-time great to enjoy playing on this date.
 His counterpart in Pittsburgh, Mario Lemieux, had a pair of big Jan.
 4 performances.

-Lemieux had two assists, on this date in 1990, to help the Penguins beat the Vancouver Canucks 4-3.
-This pushed his point streak to 29 consecutive games, breaking his own team record that he set during the 1985-86 season.
+On this date in 1990, Lemieux had two assists to help the Penguins beat the Vancouver Canucks 4-3.
+This pushed his point streak to 29 consecutive games, breaking his own team record he set during the 1985-86 season.
 This streak continued until Feb.
 11, lasting 46 games, the second-longest such streak in NHL history.

 Seven years later, on Jan.
 4, 1997, Lemieux scored two goals and added three assists in the Penguins’ 7-3 victory over the Tampa Bay Lightning.
 His linemate, Jaromir Jagr, had a goal and an assist to give him 600 career points.